pyscf/pyscf-forge/CONTRIBUTING.md

   there is a quick static code check for the code that should all pass.

 * Avoiding filename and module conflicts.
-  PySCF-forge manages sub-packages through the mechanism "named packages".
+  PySCF-forge manages sub-packages through the mechanism "namespace packages".
   When installing PySCF-forge, the sub-packages will be installed in the same directory as PySCF.
 This ensures that these features can be accessed within the same namespace as PySCF.
 If any packages or files have the same name as those in PySCF, they will overwrite the existing ones.
 For example, if you create a `pyscf-forge/pyscf/__init__.py` file, it will replace the existing `__init__.py` file in PySCF and may lead to PySCF runtime errors.
 It is important to avoid creating files or directories that already exist in the PySCF core branch.

 * Dependencies.
   There is no restriction on adding dependencies.
 However, dependencies can